Zenitism: Zenit magazine

 Most of its artistic ideas were communicated through the Zenit magazine which Ljubomir Micić launched and which published 43 issues between 1921 and 1926.
 The magazine soon became famous internationally and saw many famous artists contributing the magazine.
 Most famous amongst them are Sergei Yesenin, Alexander Blok, Wassily Kandinsky, Miloš Babić Boris Pasternak and Miloš Crnjanski.
 The authors shared their radical views of the European civilisation and art.
 The movement would soon conflict and distance from Dada movement and Expressionism.

 In 1925, the 36th issue of Zenit was banned by the Belgrade City administration for "inciting hatred towards the state", but the ban was overturned by the court.
 In 1926, the 43rd issue of Zenit was banned by the Belgrade City administration for "inciting citizens to disobey the authorities".
 This time, the ban was upheld by the City court and the Appellate court.

 Political views

-The movement was avant-garde socialist, anti-traditionist, anti-militarist with the focus on human.
+The movement was avant-garde socialist, anti-traditionist, anti-militarist with the focus on humanity.
 Micić himself believed in the imminent collapse of western Europe and the rise of "barbarogenie" - barbaric Balkan man who will take its place.

 Barbarogenie was capable of recovering Europe using his barbaric strength of a man from the Balkans, unsoiled by the legacy of European civilization which collapsed after WW1.

 The concept is arguably expressing signs of nationalism.
 In reality Micić, an ethnic Serb, initially expressed anti-Serbian sentiment.

 In the eve of World War II, Micić changed his worldview, now expressing Serbian nationalism.
 He created the new magazine where he proclaimed the "Serbianhood manifest", promoting Serbian integralism and unitarism, and Serbia as the unifying center of all Serbs.